Application Procedures & Fees

 - Supporting documents specific to the visa you seek (such as an I-20 form for students, DS-2019 form for exchange visitors, letter from the shipping company for crewmembers, etc.)

-- Evidence to show you have a residence abroad to which you intend to return at the end of your proposed stay in the United States (such as proof of family, professional, academic, property, employment, or other ties and commitments to Slovenia.)
+- Evidence to show you have a residence abroad to which you intend to return at the end of your proposed stay in the United States (such as proof of family, employment confirmation, academic status, property, employment, or other ties and commitments to Slovenia.)

 Step Five -- Interview